-2. ACTIVE (PROACTIVE) RETENTION

-- Dedicated time at each dean's monthly check-in to discuss pre-retention, case by case, and ID creative, proactive solutions - Cohort-based community building led by the Office of the Provost - New!
-Culturally responsive, networkbased faculty mentorship programming - Faculty are grouped by point in career (new, recently tenured, recently promoted, in a leadership role)
+2. ACTIVE (PROACTIVE) RETENTION CURRENT EFFORTS OPPORTUNITIES/FORTHCOMING Dedicated time at each dean's monthly Climate survey working group on check-in to discuss pre-retention, case by faculty promotion and tenure and case, and ID creative, proactive solutions service Focus is on equity in our faculty Cohort-based community building led by personnel policies the Office of the Provost Recommendations expected in • New!
+Culturally responsive, network-March based faculty mentorship programming Associate Vice Provost for Diversity will be convening faculty of color to gather Faculty are grouped by point in career (new, recently tenured, their insights on active retention YOUR VOICE recently promoted, in a leadership strategies that would be effective and to role) build community